roccotsi/multi-information-display/README.md

 Before compiling, configure:
 * In settings.h: WLAN and weather api key
-* IN main.cpp: COUNT_LOTTO_TIPPS, LOTTO_TIPPS, SPIEL_77, SUPERZAHL with your lotto numbers
+* In main.cpp: COUNT_LOTTO_TIPPS, LOTTO_TIPPS, SPIEL_77, SUPERZAHL with your lotto numbers